frankzang/customers/README.md

 ### `yarn install`

-Installs the dependencies to the front-end and the api.<br />
+Installs the dependencies for the front-end and the api.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn start`